-Working with formulas and functions in Scenario 360 Copyright © 2018 City Explained, Inc. All Rights Reserved.
+Working with formulas and functions in Scenario 360 Support Document v2.0 Updated November 2024

+Copyright © 2024 Texas A&M AgriLife Extension Service.
+All Rights Reserved.
 Printed in the United States of America.

-ArcGIS, ArcMap, ArcView, Spatial Analyst, and 3D Analyst are trademarks or registered trademarks of Esri, Inc. Trademarks and copyrights for the CommunityViz, Scenario 360, and Scenario 3D software packages are owned by City Explained, Inc.
+ArcGIS, ArcMap, ArcView, Spatial Analyst, and 3D Analyst are trademarks or registered trademarks of Esri, Inc.

+Trademarks and copyrights for the CommunityViz, Scenario 360, and Scenario 3D software packages are owned by Texas A&M AgriLife Extension Service.